Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 ### 3.2 Entropy
 - **Definition**: The outcome of distinction.
 The measure of distinction within a system—how far it has moved from perfect symmetry.
 In this framework, entropy begins the moment awareness distinguishes “self” from “other.”
 It is not disorder, but *difference*—the structural ripple caused by identity recognizing contrast.
+- **Gravity** : Emerges as a consequence of asymmetry.
+As awareness introduces distinction and entropy rises, matter becomes unevenly distributed across the plane.
+This imbalance in symmetry generates curvature, which manifests as gravity.
+In this framework, gravity is not a fundamental force, but a structural expression of uneven entropy across space.
 - **Origin**: Begins with awareness perceiving contrast.
 - **Role**: Drives motion, change, and complexity.